finn-ball/rbmv/README.md

 # rbmv
-Moving files in dropbox from one place to another.
+Moving and copying files in dropbox from one place to another.

 ```
 go run main.go